Gabriel Peak + Elija Ridge by Ragged Ridge via Cabinet Creek / 加布里埃爾峯

 The Final Stretch on Elija Ridge

-We first bypassed the bouldered ridgeline by dropping 100′ on scree.
-Then we went up to the Elija Ridge’s southeast saddle and took a break to savor the views.
+Bypassing the bouldered ridgeline required us to drop 100′ on the scree first.
+Then we headed to Elija Ridge’s southeast saddle and took a short break to savor the fantastic views.
 The actual summit still wasn’t visible from there.

-From 7400′ onward, we traversed south of the rocky crest.
-Then as we neared the top, the terrain steepened considerably.
-The final bit involved going up a steep gully through a series of slabs and sandy ledges.
+We traversed south of the rocky crest from 7400′ onward.
+Then as we neared the top, the terrain unexpectedly steepened considerably.
+The final bit involved climbing in a steep gully through a series of slabs and sandy ledges.

 See more trip photos here.